 Meaning

-“It sounds like a cliche, but it… you do sing about what you know about.
-And I grew up in a small town, and I grew up in a place where your whole world revolved around friends, family, school, and church, and sports.” presents a viewpoint centered on friendship.
-It implies that meaningful bonds require openness and encourages us to remember that small gestures strengthen friendships.
+In the quote “It sounds like a cliche, but it… you do sing about what you know about.
+And I grew up in a small town, and I grew up in a place where your whole world revolved around friends, family, school, and church, and sports.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.

 Theme